JoonasJor/amp-analyzer/README.md

 ### Features:
 -Import data from .pssession and .pst files
+-Drag and drop multiple folders for quick data importing
 -Select time range used for trendline calculations visually in the plot
 -Support for multiple sets of measurements
 -Quick concentration inputting with arrow keys + ctrl